 2 attempts per serve

-The ball must hit the opposite side of the serving side
+The padel ball must hit the opposite side of the serving area in the game.

 The ball must hit the ground first before it touches the walls